 Situational Leadership Defined in 5 Qualities

 Because Situational Leadership is a leadership model, it is best defined by how it is practiced in action.
 For example, business leaders make it applicable in their organizations by:

 - Analyzing: Situational leaders focus on identifying and analyzing their employees’ performance readiness factors, which helps them adjust their leadership style.

 - Adapting: This type of leader can quickly shift out of the four influence behaviors.
 Even if they’re dealing with more than one person at a time, they can still seamlessly transition based on the needs of those in the room.

-- Influencing: Rather than use authority, those practicing Situational Leadership build influence, which comes from building trust and a safe work environment.
+- Influencing: Rather than using authority, those practicing Situational Leadership build influence, which comes from building trust and a safe work environment.

-- Serving: The purpose of this leadership model is serving others by being flexible to what employees need from the person guiding them.
+- Serving: The purpose of this leadership model is serving others by being flexible with what employees need from the person guiding them.

 - Developing: Followers’ growth is the primary goal of a situational leader.
 Because of this, they often serve as a coach who guides their employees through learning experiences and opportunities.

 Why Learning About Situational Leadership Matters

 Instead of leading from a one-dimensional angle, situational leaders effectively guide their organizations by strategically deploying their leadership skills.
 Therefore, they create better outcomes by modifying themselves to positively influence their employees.